suryapratap21/api/README.md

 The api will run at port specified in environment variable or by default at port 5000.

 User registration and login routes are available.
 This is a token based solution to authentication.

+To get started, clone the repository and add environment variables in .env file.